Annuity vs drawdown – two ways to take your pension money

 Investment risk

-As you’re responsible for managing your investments, there’s a risk of the markets performing badly, meaning the value of your pension can go down as well as up.
+As you’re responsible for managing your investments, there’s a risk of the markets performing badly, meaning the value of your pension can go down.
 So, you could end up losing more than you’ve put in.
 If you aren’t into investments or aren’t receiving financial advice on your pension, you could end up making a poor investment choice.
 Pensions need careful monitoring and an understanding of the investment market to make the most of your money.

 Adjustable income